lian0138/8915_Final/README.md

 # Full-Stack Cloud-Native Development
-## Lab Project Assignment #2: Building a Cloud-Native App for Best Buy
+## Lab Project Assignment: Building a Cloud-Native App for Best Buy

 ## **Scenario**
 Congratulations!
 You have been hired as a **Full-Stack Cloud-Native Developer** at Best Buy, a leading electronics retailer.
 Your manager has assigned you a project to develop a demo **cloud-native application** for Best Buy's online store.